-BME Students are welcome to use the department's computer lab, network printers, and other technology resources for academic purposes.
+BME Students are welcome to use network printers, and other technology resources for academic purposes.
 Laboratory computers and research equipment should only be used with permission from the responsible laboratory director.

 University computing accounts are managed by the Information Technology Services (ITS) group and are used by BME to access network resources.
 ITS also provides limited network file storage at no cost to users.
 Please contact BME IT Support with questions.